 The Provost works with Deans and other University leaders to deliver on the University Academic Plan 2020-2025.
 York's institutional priorities are framed by a shared commitment to academic quality, student success, engagement and outreach.

-Enhancing the student experience through advising and support initiatives, establishing innovative programs to prepare students to become engaged global citizens and creating excellent learning experiences are all top priorities.
+Her top priorities include enhancing the student experience through advising and support initiatives, establishing innovative programs to prepare students to become engaged global citizens and creating excellent learning experiences.

 Advancing York’s research culture and profile, promoting collaboration and links to our local and global communities are also essential to institutional planning.
 All of these efforts will ensure that York is a place where students, faculty, instructors and staff can thrive and excel.